asbjornenge/dux-quickstart/README.md

 ### Service discovery

 We need some way for our Dux services (and application services) to discover each other.
 This implementation of Dux uses DNS based service discovery, just like the internet.
-It has the advantage that most applications don't need to change to leverage it.
+It has the advantage that applications don't need to change to leverage it.
 We are going to use [rainbow-dock](https://github.com/asbjornenge/rainbow-dock) :rainbow:

 ### Containers